 Despite their obvious advantages, ceramic-based Nanostructures are not suited to all applications; usually due to their hard and often brittle properties which make the coatings susceptible to scratching and cracking in service.

 - Elastomer-based ceramic coatings.
 This material is not made from preceramic polymers, but rather from preceramic elastomers.
-This lends a remarkable flexibility to the ceramic nanotubes which significantly improves scratch resistance over conventional ceramic coatings.
-At the same time it gives the coating the extraordinary ability to “self-heal” – where the elastic nanotubes are able to resume their original form after an impact that would normally result in a scratch or paint-chip.
+This lends remarkable flexibility to the ceramic nanotubes which significantly improves scratch resistance over conventional ceramic coatings.
+At the same time, it gives the coating the extraordinary ability to “self-heal” – where the elastic nanotubes are able to resume their original form after an impact that would normally result in a scratch or paint-chip.